 Discover Conservation at Work Every Day

 Kentucky was once covered by millions of acres of native grasslands.
 The prairie ecosystem is now one of the rarest plant communities in North America, having been largely destroyed by modern land use practices.
-Exemplifying the Shaker legacy of concerned care for the land, Shaker Village has converted 1,200 acres of unproductive pasture land to restored native grasses and wildflowers.
-Funded through grants from the Kentucky Department of Fish and Wildlife Resources (KDFWR) and the Natural Resources and Conservation Service (NRCS), the project has returned the land to the prairie appearance that existed prior to the Shakers’ settlement of the area.
+Exemplifying the Shaker legacy of concerned care for the land, Shaker Village has converted 1,000 acres of unproductive pasture land to native grasses and wildflowers.
+Established in partnership with Kentucky Department of Fish and Wildlife Resources (KDFWR), the Natural Resources and Conservation Service (NRCS), The Nature Conservancy (TNC), and the United States Fish and Wildlife Service (USFWS), the project improved habitat for native plants and animal communities.

-The property’s diverse natural areas also include vast forests, reminiscent of woodlands that once dotted Kentucky’s landscape.
-Throughout Shaker Village, 440 native herbaceous and woody plants, including several rare species, have been identified.
-Shaker Village’s expanding arboretum program includes more than 50 documented native tree species, including the endemic Yellowwood Tree along the Kentucky River Palisades.
-Other tree species include the Shumard Oak, Chinquapin Oak, Black Walnut and Tulip Popular.
+The property’s diverse natural areas also include forests, reminiscent of woodlands once covering Kentucky’s landscape.
+Throughout Shaker Village, 500 native herbaceous and woody plants, including several rare species, have been identified.
+Shaker Village’s tree planting program includes more than 50 documented native tree species, including the endemic yellowwood along the Kentucky River Palisades.
+Other tree species include the Shumard oak, chinquapin oak, black walnut and tulip poplar.